kyleanthony8/SpaceCommerce-FrontEnd/README.md

 Danny Yu, Kyle Anthony, Connor Harris, Jacob Csonka, Andrea Alonso

 # How to use
-User may naviagte application to view listed celestital objects including planets, spaceships, stars, etc. User may purchase a celestital object, sell a celestital onject, create a User Profile Account, chat with satisfied buyers, and contact staff.
+Users may naviagte application to view listed celestital objects including planets, spaceships, stars, etc. Users may purchase a celestital object, sell a celestital onject, create a User Profile Account, chat with satisfied buyers, and contact staff.

 # License
 This project is licensed under the GNU General Public License v3.0.